 In this way, machine learning offers the accuracy, scale, and speed needed to fully analyze the data that organizations can now collect.
 Since a larger variety of big data can be analyzed, the limits many companies ran into have effectively been torn down.
-At a time when real time analysis is needed to take full advantage of information from different sources, machine learning becomes an indispensable tool that businesses cannot overlook.
-In many ways, machine learning has already been integrated in many aspects of our lives, often without us realizing it.
+At a time when real-time analysis is needed to take full advantage of information from different sources, machine learning becomes an indispensable tool that businesses cannot overlook.
+In many ways, machine learning has already been integrated into many aspects of our lives, often without us realizing it.
 Online recommendations (like those seen when perusing Amazon or Netflix) are a product of machine learning algorithms.
-Real time ads found on websites and mobile apps come from data analyzed from numerous sources with machine learning.
-Even spam email filters are a form of machine learning as it takes established patterns and utilizes new data to adapt its algorithms to predict what constitutes spam in the future.
+Real-time ads found on websites and mobile apps come from data analyzed from numerous sources with machine learning.
+Even spam email filters are a form of machine learning as it takes established patterns and utilizes new data to adapt their algorithms to predict what constitutes spam in the future.

 And speaking of the future, big data machine learning will likely play an even more integral role in new technologies.
 Self-driving cars, for example, use machine learning to help navigate the road and steer away from dangers and other drivers.
 And the Internet of Things (IoT) will need to use machine learning to deal with the incredible amount of information that will need to be analyzed to make the IoT function smoothly.
 Big data has accomplished much already, but machine learning’s role will be one of unlocking its full abilities.
 We’ve only just scratched the surface of what big data has to offer.
 Machine learning will allow us to dig deeper than ever before.